wemcdonald/spotify-reverse-playlist/README.md

 - You must have permission to modify both playlists
 - The script requires the `playlist-read-private`, `playlist-modify-public`, and `playlist-modify-private` scopes
 - For large playlists, the process may take some time due to Spotify API rate limits
-- The authentication token is stored in a file called `.spotify-token.json` in the same directory as the script

 ## Running as a Scheduled Task